AmpersandJS/ampersandjs.com/learn_markdown/state.md

 ```

-## We didn't invent derived properties, this is true.

-True, derived properties aren't a new idea.
-But, being able to clearly declare and derive watchable properties from a model is super useful and in our case, they're just accessed without calling a method.
+Derived properties aren't a new idea.
+But, being able to clearly declare and derive watchable properties from a model is super useful and in our case, the fact that they can be accessed without calling a method keeps things clean.
 For example, using the draggable example above, the derived property is just `element.dragged`.

+Note that these can be read but not set directly (trying to set a value of a derived property throws an error).

 ## Handling relationships between objects/models with derived properties

 Say you've got an observable that you're using to model data from a RESTful API.
-Say that you've got a `/users` endpoint and when fetching a user, the user data includes a groupID that links them to another collection of groups that we've already fetched and created models for.
-From our user model we want to be able to easily access the group model.
-So, when passed to a template we can just access related group information.
+Say that you've got a `/users` endpoint and when fetching a user, the user data includes a groupID that links them to another collection of groups that we've already fetched and have created local models for.
+From our user model we want to be able to easily access the related group model so that when rendering a template we can just access related group information.

 Cached, derived properties are perfect for handling this relationship: